slaxman/TokenExchange/README.md

 TokenExchange
 =============

 TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for Bitcoins and issuing Nxt currency when receiving Bitcoins.
 TokenExchange Version 1 uses a local Bitcoin Core server to send and receive Bitcoins.
 TokenExchange Version 2 uses an integrated SPV wallet to send and receive Bitcoins and does not require a local Bitcoin Core server.
 The databases are not compatible between Version 1 and Version 2.
+Note that the Version 2 wallet is stored in the NRS database directory.
+Be sure to empty the wallet before deleting the NRS database directory or your coins will be lost.

 TokenExchange watches for transfer transactions of the specified currency.
 If the transfer is to the redemption Nxt account, a Bitcoin transaction will be initiated to send the equivalent amount of Bitcoins to the Bitcoin address that was specified as a message attached to the transfer transaction.
 The attached message must be a plain or an encrypted prunable message.